jsanchezamai/smartgardener/README.md

 User should be able to:

 - Locate in holon desk the **"Launch informon" button**.
 Launch it.
-Existing environment and wall are presented into augmented reality scenario linking together modeled wall lifetime and real time wall.
+Existing environment and wall are presented into ia and augmented reality scenario.
+- Environment conditions are linked with real wall readings and theoretical models.
+Brains coordinate agents actions.

 This milestone should release:
 - Monitor the onboarding cycle.
 Calibration process.
 Release [SmartGardener Kit HyperPlatform](https://github.com/fablabbcn/smartcitizen-web).